zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 The extracted morphological, phase-derived, calcium-associated, and network features are used to identify differences between CTL and SZ hiPSC-derived neuronal cultures.

 Separate Random Forest classifiers are developed for week 2 and week 6 because the most informative disease-associated features may change during neuronal maturation.
-The predictions from both maturation stages are subsequently integrated to classify each cell line as CTL or SZ.
+Predictions from both stages are subsequently integrated to classify each cell line as CTL or SZ.
-### Disease-State Classification

-Morphological, phase-derived, calcium-associated, and network features are combined using machine-learning methods to classify healthy control and schizophrenia hiPSC-derived neuronal cultures.

-Separate Random Forest classifiers are developed for week 2 and week 6, followed by an integrated maturation-stage classification framework.

 ## Dependencies